You can avoid being "that car" stuck on the side of the road with steam pouring from under the hood.

 As well as an overheating car, a temperature gauge that’s reading hotter than normal or a car leaving puddles behind means it is best to have your cooling system checked over by a professional.

-If you see these signs in your vehicle Come and See the Team at Eagle Auto Care.
+If you notice these signs in your vehicle come and see the Team at Eagle Auto Care.

 What are the benefits of a Radiator Flush.

 Your radiator will be more efficient, reliable and live longer.